-Use lights that produce low heat, such as miniature lights.
-Always inspect light sets prior to placing them on the tree.
-If worn, replace them with a new set.
+Use lights that produce low heat, such as LED lights.
+Be sure to inspect light sets prior to placing them on the tree, if worn replace with a new set.
 Do not overload electrical circuits.
 Always turn off the lights when leaving the house or going to bed.

 If you want a real Christmas tree indoors for a longer length of time, consider a flocked Christmas tree which is sprayed with a fire retardant and will last longer.

 When removing the Christmas tree from the home, find a recycling program near your area.
 Never burn any part of a Christmas tree in a wood stove or fireplace.